-'Corporate and Investment Banking (CIB)' Barclays Corporate and Investment Banking businesses which form part of Barclays International.
+'Corporate and Investment Bank (CIB)' Barclays Corporate and Investment Bank businesses which form part of Barclays International.

-'Cost: income ratio' Operating expenses divided by total income.
+'Cost: income ratio' Total operating expenses divided by total income.

 'Cost of Equity' The rate of return targeted by the equity holders of a company.